 Surgery for endometriosis

-If endometriosis is in the bowel or bladder, a urologist or colorectal surgeon may be involved in the procedure.
+If endometriosis is in the bowel or bladder, the procedure is more complex and other specialists, for example, a urologist or bowel surgeon, may be involved in the surgery.

 Can a hysterectomy improve symptoms of endometriosis?

-A hysterectomy is the removal of the uterus, and sometimes removal of the ovaries and tubes.
-This surgery is usually performed when women have severe pain and have tried all other options to improve their symptoms.
-It should only be recommended if you don't want to get pregnant in the future.
+This surgery may be performed if you have severe pain or heavy menstrual bleeding and have tried all other options to improve your symptoms.
+It should only be performed if you don’t want to get pregnant in the future.

 Combined treatments for endometriosis